gordonbrander/spellcaster/README.md

 import * as spellcaster from 'spellcaster/spellcaster.js'
 ```

-Spellcaster is a vanilla JavaScript module, so you can also just copy the js files from `dist/` and import them directly from your HTML or JS file.
-No build step needed.

 TypeScript types are exported using the newer package.json `exports` field.
 To access types, you'll want to use Typescript >= 4.7, and add the following to your `tsconfig.json`:

 ```js